ndenStanford/ml-mesh/projects/keywords/serve/README.md

 mv.stop()
 ```

+Note: Make sure you have
+- installed the `tracking` library, and
-Note: Make sure you have exported the `NEPTUNE_API_TOKEN` environment variable before.
+-  exported the `NEPTUNE_API_TOKEN` environment variable before.

 This will download all model artifacts for the specified model version `KEYWORDS-COMPILED-88` to
 your local directory `projects/keywords/serve/models/keywords_model_88`, creating it if it doesnt